 The first thing that the inspector needs to know if he (or she) finds a problem that needs attention is if the problem needs to be reported at all.
 If someone else has already submitted a work request, then the inspector does not need to, and should not, report it again.
 Duplicate work requests complicate backlog management.
 For this reason inspectors should be able to see the open work orders for all equipment locations on their inspection route.
 There are a number of ways the maintenance system could do this, including:

 – print a list of open work orders for the equipment items on the inspection route and attach it to the inspection route sheet.
+Use your IT department to set up for each PM route a standard report that lists the open work orders for all the equipment locations on the route sheet.

 – if the route sheets are on paper, design these sheets so that the short description of open work orders appear against each location to be inspected.